Overview of liver transplants

 Liver transplants are necessary when a person's liver is no longer functioning well enough to keep them alive.
 If you've been diagnosed with a chronic liver disease like alcoholic liver disease, fatty liver disease, or cirrhosis from hepatitis C, you may be a candidate for a liver transplant.
 You and your doctor will work together with your transplant team to get you ready for the procedure.

-Common conditions treated with a liver transplant
+Common conditions treated with liver transplants

 Most conditions treated with a liver transplant are chronic, or have lasted a long time.
 They include: